amodsachintha/amodsachintha.github.io/_posts/2018-08-09-testing-jekyll.markdown

     })
 ```

-Simply calling the script from the command window is sufficent for the script to execute.
+Simply calling the [script](/files/testing-jekyll/import.rb) from the command window is sufficent for the script to execute.
 ```bash
 $ ruby import.rb
 ```

-After the script completes, I had to do some housekeeping stuff to clear the markup artifacts that were showin in the posts.
+After the script completes, I had to do some housekeeping stuff to clear the markup artifacts that were showing in the posts.
 I also changed from the default Minima theme to the [Tale theme](http://github.com/chesterhow/tale) since it looked quite simplistic.

 The fact that a simple commit on the repo would update the whole site is very handy.
 Writing a blog post and simply committing would update the blog post as well.
 This, all in all, is quite a nice way to manage 'pseudo-static' site.